francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230312/Foundation Models for Decision Making: Problems, Methods, and Opportunities.md

 ## Abstract

 * Foundation Models trained on data at scale have shown great capabilities
-* Research at the intersection of foundation models and decision-making holds tremendous compromise for creating powerful new systems that can interact effectively with other agents and perform long-term reasoning
+* The intersection of foundation models and decision-making research holds tremendous promise for developing powerful new systems that can effectively interact with other agents and engage in long-term reasoning
-* In this paper, we examine the scope of foundation models for decision making, and provide conceptual tools and technical background for understanding the problem space and exploring new research directions.
+* This paper explores the potential of foundation models for decision-making, offering conceptual tools and technical background to better understand the problem space and identify new research directions.

 ## Sections